alexmingoia/sticky/Readme.md

 # Sticky

-Sticky is a simple, key/value pair, browser-storage cache leveraging the latest HTML5 storage API's.
-Sticky persists to memory, indexedDB, webSQL, localStorage, globalStorage, and cookies.
-Objects and arrays are stringified before storage, and strings longer than 128 characters aren't persisted to cookies.
+Sticky is a simple, key/value pair browser-storage cache leveraging the latest HTML5 storage API's.

+Sticky persists in your preferred order to one of indexedDB, webSQL, localStorage, globalStorage, or cookies.

 #### Features

 * Tiny and fast
 * Callbacks for everything
+* Multiple stores
 * Store strings, numbers, and objects – JSON in and JSON out
 * Simple abstraction for IndexedDB and WebSQL's complexity
 * MIT licensed

 ## Storage Mechanisms and Browser Support

+* **IndexedDB**
+IE 10+, Firefox 4+ and Chrome 11+
 * **WebSQL (SQLite)**
 Chrome 4+, Opera 10.5+, Safari 3.1+ and Android Browser 2.1+
 5MB of data per DB, but can request more
-* **IndexedDB**
-IE 10+, Firefox 4+ and Chrome 11+
 * **localStorage**
 Safari 4+, Mobile Safari (iPhone/iPad), Firefox 3.5+, Internet Explorer 8+ and Chrome 4+
 5MB of data per domain